Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-office-deployment-tool.md

 You can use the Office Deployment Tool to make updates to your client computers after installing Microsoft 365 Apps.
 There are two ways to make the updates:

-- Use the ODT to install Microsoft 365 Apps again, which will update Office to the newest version.
-Only the files that have changed in the new version will be updated.
+- Use the ODT to install Microsoft 365 Apps again, which updates Office to the newest version.
+Only the files that change in the new version are updated.

 - Use the ODT to download the Office installation files and then point your client computers to that location to receive their updates.
 (By default, clients are updated directly from the Office Content Delivery Network (CDN).)